Fighting Fire with Fire: Contrastive Debiasing without Bias-free Data via Generative Bias-transformation: Conclusion

 \section{Conclusion}

-In this paper, we have proposed Contrastive Debiasing via Generative bias-transformation, a general debiased learning method that does not require presumptions about the data such as the existence of bias-free samples or any domain knowledge.
-Motivated by the observation that not only discriminative models but also generative models tend to focus on bias, we utilize a translation model as a bias-transformation function to generate diverse biased views.
-With contrastive learning, we compare the biased views to obtain bias-invariant representations.
-Our experimental results show that our method outperforms the current state-of-the-arts in both synthetic and real-world biases, especially when bias-free samples are scarce or even absent.
+In this paper, we propose a novel debiasing method called Contrastive Debiasing via Generative bias-transformation (CDvG).
+This method is a general debiasing approach that does not require bias labels, bias type information, or even the existence of bias-free samples.
+Motivated by the observation that not only discriminative models but also image translation models tend to focus on bias, we utilize a translation model as a bias-translator to synthesize novel views with altered bias features.
+We then employ contrastive learning to pit one bias type against another and obtain bias-invariant representations.
+CDvG can be integrated with other debiasing techniques in a plug-and-play manner and especially shows good synergy when integrated with models that focus on bias-free samples, such as \citet{lff}.
+Our extensive experiment on various datasets shows that our method outperforms state-of-the-art, especially when bias-free samples are scarce or even absent.